imamseptian/raznime-next-14/README.md

 ## Features

-- **Dark and Light Theme**: This website support both light and dark theme.
+- **Dark and Light Theme**: This website supports both light and dark themes.
 - **Search and Global Search Field**: Search for your favorite anime by title or keywords.
 - **Infinite Scroll**: We are using infinite scroll instead of pagination for this website.
 - **Pages that provide ton of animes based on**: